LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Misc. accessibility improvements
+  - Auto-link to study input field labels
+  - Remove tabIndex value from `DomainRow`
+  - Add labels for text choice input fields
+  - Use button instead of i for expandable container chevrons
+  - Update LabelOverlay and DetailEditor with ids for labeling elements
+  - Add `labelId` getter method in `QueryColumn`
+  - Add `data-fieldkey` to some labels to help with locators

 ### version 7.38.2
 *Released*: 27 May 2026
 - Update `getDefaultVisibleColumns` to remove columns that metadata eliminates from views